michaeljennings11/spectools/README.md

 python -m pip install -e .
 ```

-## Usage (ver 0.0.1)
+## Usage (ver 0.1.0)
-Currently, only spectroscopic line data tools are implemented.
+Currently, only spectroscopic line data and line models are implemented.

 All spectroscopic line data is
 stored in csv files by element taken from the [NIST](https://www.nist.gov/pml/atomic-spectra-database) website.
 ```python
 from spectools import line_data as ld